vacp2p/rfc/content/docs/rfcs/38/README.md

 ## Security with respect to various Adversarial Models

-Adversarial models have been tested for which the values for current parameters of Glacier have been tuned.
+Adversarial models have been tested for which the values for current parameters of Claro have been tuned.
 Exposition of the justification of this tuning need to be completed.

 ### Local Strategies